CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 For example, the inanimate plural prefix (*xun-*) on the noun stem *ikyat* "statement" yields *xunikyat*, while the singular person prefix on the noun stem *iru* "human" yields *yiru*, using the specific vowel-attaching form *y-*.

 The instancing prefixes correspond to roughly the same usage as their equivalents in [[Low Alöbi]], from which the [[Möxali]] forms are derived.
 The dual number is unique in not distinguishing animacy, and has a slightly extended usage from pairs of animate things to small complete sets of two, three and very occasionally four.
 For example, the [[zívon]] (64 day month) of the [[Öcídñox|Öcídñox calendar]] is sometimes referred to as *kovíne* in reference to its four *ovíne* "great segments" which are each incomplete and exist only as parts of the whole, hence the use of the dual number.
 Such situations would use the paucal number in [[Low Alöbi]], which is no longer present in [[Möxali]] and thus this usage was taken up by the dual.
 The plural number represents any greater number, but unlike in [[Low Alöbi]] can also be used for as little as two referents, so long as those two things aren't considered to form a pair or complete set.
-### Transitive verbs
+### Verbs
-The origin of Möxali's transitive verb morphology is an unusual mixture of [[Low Alöbi|Alöbi]]-style agglutination and [[Xiri]] morphemes and syntax.
+The origin of Möxali's verb morphology is an unusual mixture of [[Low Alöbi|Alöbi]]-style agglutination and [[Xiri]] morphemes and syntax.
 A verb stem consists of a root with a suffix marking aspect.
 A verb stem then additionally takes obligatory prefixes for mood and voice optional other prefixes.
 The verb template is shown below, with the optional slots in brackets.

 | Optional prefixes | <                    | Obligatory prefixes | Stem | <      | Optional suffixes |
 | ----------------- | -------------------- | ------------------- | ---- | ------ | ----------------- |